Alwatr/alwatr/package/signal/README.md

 addSignalListener('test-event', () => console.log(1));
 expireSignal('test-event');
-dispatchSignal('test-event', undefined); // this line must make a Error
+dispatchSignal('test-event'); // this line must make a Error
 ```

 You can test a signal dispatch before now with `hasSignalDispatchedBefore`: